rm511130/Physna_Training/README.md

 </details>

-8. Please update the [progress tracker spreadsheet](https://docs.google.com/spreadsheets/d/1T5CmKvyP4t7ObUd8ZPnEy5oAN1HH5GKwL_TspGm4vK4/edit?usp=sharing) with an "x" in the row and column that corresponds to your Workshop Task 2.
+8. Please update the [progress tracker spreadsheet](https://docs.google.com/spreadsheets/d/1T5CmKvyP4t7ObUd8ZPnEy5oAN1HH5GKwL_TspGm4vK4/edit?usp=sharing) with an "x" in the row and column that corresponds to your Workshop Lab 2.

-9. Congratulations: you have completed _Task 2_ of the Workshop.
+9. Congratulations: you have completed _Lab 2_ of the Workshop.

 ![](./images/thin_line.jpg)
 ### 3c.
-Workshop Task 3: Model Ingestion<a name="Workshop_3"><a/>
+Workshop Lab 3: Model Ingestion<a name="Workshop_3"><a/>

 - In this section you are going to create your own folder, ingest multiple file-formats into Physna, and validate that they have been loaded correctly.